Brauer groups of 1-motives: Gerbes and Azumaya algebras over 1-motives

 where $A$ is an Azumaya algebra on $G$ and $\varphi : p_2^* A \rightarrow \mu^*A$ is an isomorphism of Azumaya algebras on~$X\times_S G$ that satisfies (up to canonical isomorphisms) the cocycle condition

 Under this equivalence, the pull-back $\iota^*:\Az(\cM) \to \Az(G)$ is the morphism of stacks which forgets the descent datum: $\iota^*(A,\varphi)=A. $ \end{lemma}

-\begin{proof} For any object $U$ of $\bS_{\acute {e}t}$ and any object $x$ of $\cM(U)$, the descent of quasi-coherent modules is known for the morphism $\iota_U : G \times_{\iota,\cM,x} U \to U$ obtained by base change (see \cite[Thm (13.5.5)]{LaumonMoretB}).
+\begin{proof} Since the assertion is local for the topology on $\bS_{\acute {e}t}(\cM) ,$ it suffices to prove it for any open $(U,u) $ of $\cM$, where $U$ is an object of $\bS_{\acute {e}t}$ and $x$ is an objecy of $\cM(U)$.
+The descent of quasi-coherent modules is known for the morphism $\iota_U : G \times_{\iota,\cM,x} U \to U$ obtained by base change (see \cite[Thm (13.5.5)]{LaumonMoretB}).
 The additional algebra structure descends by \cite[II Thm 3.4]{KO74}.
 Finally the Azumaya algebra structure descends by \cite[III, Prop 2.8]{J14}.
 Since an Azumaya algebra on $\cM$ is by definition a collection of Azumaya algebras on the various schemes $U$, the general case follows. \end{proof}

-As observed in (\ref{eq:add2functor-pull-back}), the pull-back of $\GG_{m}$-gerbes via the quotient map $\iota: G \to \cM$ induces an additive 2-functor

-which associates to each $\GG_{m, \cM}$-gerbe $\cG$ on $\cM$ the $\GG_{m, G}$-gerbe $\iota^* \cG$ on $G$.
-Using the same notation as in Lemma \ref{lem:DescentAzumaya}, we prove now the effectiveness of the 2-descent of $\GG_m$-gerbes via the quotient map.
+Now we prove also the effectiveness of the 2-descent of $\GG_m$-gerbes under the quotient map $\iota : G \to \cM ,$ using the result of Section \ref{descofgerbes}.